Data Analytics – The Usability Problem

 Augmented analytics can essentially cut down on constant human intervention in insights generation.
 It also reduces time-consuming exploration and weeds out false or less relevant insights automatically.
 We also need to understand that data analysts and data scientists, people entrusted with insights generation, are at the end of the day human and prone to making errors.
 But with the help of augmented analytics that applies a range of algorithms and ensemble learning to data in parallel, the risk of missing important insights in the data or making mistakes, is vastly reduced.
 The resultant scenario is an organization whose data analytics and insight generation process is streamlined and trustworthy.

-The Different Facets of Augmented Analytics
+The Different Facts of Augmented Analytics

 In a paper published as part of the Gartner Data & Analytics Summit held in Sydney, Australia in February 2019, Gartner also talks of the different facets of augmented analytics, that include: